 We've put a lot of miles on various Kizashi models.
 There was one all-day run on choppy pavement in the Sport models with lots of turns to toss your butt and shoulders around, and another couple hundred miles on a dark curving interstate in a hard long drizzle, with puddles all over the freeway.
 The fit of the seat made it all no sweat, and we enjoyed the hours and concentrated driving.

 We got more seat time in an S model with cloth upholstery that was smooth and elegant in charcoal.
 If you skip the leather you'll still have a stylish car.
 You can keep the Kizashi's price near base MSRP, and still get the good stuff.

 There are cupholders in front, and in the rear they slide forward out of the dropped center armrest.
 Nice leather door grab handles.
 A standard folding rear seat that opens up the trunk is always useful in a car; in addition, there's a hatch to the trunk for skis, 2x4s, and other long cargo.

-The legroom in the rear is adequate, although it's a couple inches less than the redesigned Subaru Legacy, a competitor with a base model at that same under-20K price (and including all-wheel drive).
+The legroom in the rear is adequate, although it's a couple inches less than the Subaru Legacy, a competitor with a base model at that same under-20K price (and offering all-wheel drive).
 The Legacy is also a couple inches longer in wheelbase and length.
 But what the Kizashi lacks in legroom, it might make up in temperature comfort, with that rear seat climate vent.

 There's a lot of sound insulation, so the cabin is very quiet.
 The Kizashi offers extensive corrosion protection, including resin panels under the body, zinc-plated steel sheets, and hot wax imbedded in the suspension mounting points.

 Kizashi comes with keyless ignition: Press the Start button to fire it up.
-We prefer a traditional key.

 Chassis and suspension are the best parts of the driving impressions.
 And brakes.
 Engine is good too.
 That about covers everything.